Utkarshkhotele/NETFLIX/README.md

 Uses MediaQuery 📐 and relative sizing to adapt UI on all devices — optimized for Chrome/web.

 🚀 Deploy to Netlify
-Build your Flutter web app:
+1️⃣ Build your Flutter web app: bash

-bash
 Copy
 Edit
 flutter build web
-Deploy using Netlify:
+2️⃣ Deploy using Netlify:

-Drop deployment: Drag & drop build/web folder at Netlify Drop
+Drop deployment: Drag & drop the build/web folder at Netlify Drop

 Git deployment: